Stephen Flaherty: Career

-Flaherty's next Broadway musical was Anastasia, featuring lyrics by Ms. Ahrens, a book by Terrence McNally, and based on the 1956 and 1997 films.
-The show premiered on Broadway in April 2017 after premiering at Hartford Stage in Connecticut the previous year.
-The show was subsequently produced in Madrid, Stuttgart and on tour in the United States in 2018, with a production in The Hague to open in 2019.
+Flaherty's next Broadway musical was Anastasia, featuring lyrics by Ahrens, a book by Terrence McNally, and based on the 1956 and 1997 Twentieth Century Fox films.
+The show opened on Broadway in April 2017 after premiering at Hartford Stage in Connecticut the previous year.
+It was nominated as Outstanding Musical of the season by the Drama Desk, Drama League and Outer Critics Circle Awards, and ran two years on Broadway.
+The show was subsequently produced internationally in Madrid, Stuttgart, The Netherlands, São Paulo, Mexico City, Tokyo, Copenhagen, Finland, Austria and Italy, and has had several US tours.
+It will have its Australian debut in December of 2025.

 During the 2017—2018 Broadway season Flaherty and Ahrens had the rare honor of having two shows running on Broadway at the same time, Anastasia and the revival of Once on This Island.

+Following Anastasia, Flaherty and Ahrens wrote the musical stage adaptation of James Agee's Pulitzer Prize-winning novel A Death in the Family and its subsequent stage adaptation, the Pulitzer Prize-winning play All the Way Home by Tad Mosel, with Ragtime director Frank Galati, who adapted the text and directed.
+The new musical, titled Knoxville, was originally to have had its world premiere at the Asolo Repertory Theatre in April 2020.
+The production was halted, however, due to the pandemic.
+It was finally produced two years later, in April 2022, at the Asolo.
+It starred Jason Danieley as the Author.
+Knoxville was subsequently produced by the Clarence E. Brown Theatre in Knoxville, Tennessee in September 2024, in a revised version under the direction of Josh Rhodes.

 For his work in film, Flaherty was nominated for two Academy Awards with lyricist Ahrens (for Best Song and Best Score, the latter shared with David Newman) and two Golden Globe Awards for his first film, Anastasia (1997).
 He also composed the film score and wrote the songs for its animated sequel, Bartok the Magnificent (1999).
 He wrote the original film score for the documentary After the Storm (2009), which follows a group of teenagers as they perform Ahrens and Flaherty's Once On This Island in New Orleans post-Hurricane Katrina.
 He composed the song score and co-wrote the film score for Lucky Stiff (2014), which was based on his and Ms. Ahrens' stage musical of the same name.
+In 2020, he and Ms. Ahrens contributed a song to the documentary Nasrin, which was nominated for the Hollywood Music In Media Award.